iCliniq Logo

 What Are the Studies That Prove ARP Reduces Bone Resorption?

+In various research analyses, the changes in the outcome measures (alveolar ridge dimensions) have been assessed clinically or with standardization to ensure reliability in reporting.
 Clinical procedures (grafting material, application and type of membrane used, whether flap was raised, if primary wound closure was achieved, the allocated time or healing).
-Meta-analysis confirms the effectiveness of ARP in reducing the ridge loss in all the investigated outcomes in comparison with unassisted healing of extraction sockets.
+Meta-analysis confirms the effectiveness of ARP in reducing ridge loss in all the investigated outcomes compared to unassisted healing of extraction sockets.
 In these clinical observations, the potential studies must have contained at least a test and a control group, comparing post-extraction ARP via socket grafting to unassisted natural healing in non-compromised intact extraction sockets, allowing at least three months for the healing process.

 Conclusion